Skip To Content

 Note:

 String attribute values may be null or empty.
 A string whose length is zero (0) is defined as an empty string.
 A string object whose value is undefined is a null string.
 Use the ISNULL operator to test whether a string is null.
-Use the MATCHES operator with the regular expression ^$ to test whether a string is a zero-length (or empty) string.
+Use the MATCHES operator with the regular expression ^$ to test whether a string is an empty string.